pago/pioc/README.md

 Don't be afraid, this is a tool for Javascript, not Java, so you won't need to write XML or anything like that to configure **pioc**.

+The short story is that **pioc** will allow you to write loosely coupled modules which enable you to easily switch specific implementations with something else (i.e. for tests or during natural growth of an application) without the mess that you'd normally have to work through.

+**pioc** is very smart about how and *when* to initialize your services.
+It supports **constructor injection**, **property injection**, static values and even **module inheritance** with all the parts that are needed to make it work.

+If you were writing Java, **pioc** would remove the need for the "new" keyword in your vocabulary.
+For Javascript, it does the same but it also removes many function invocations, *require* statements and so on.

+Whether you're writing an **express.js** application or a website, **pioc** has the features you need to be more productive and it has an extensive test suite.

+## License

 **pioc** is *MIT* licensed.

 ## Installation